ModdingCommonwealth/CursedEnchantments/README.md

 # CursedEnchantments Mod

-This mod adds 2 cursed and useless enchantments in your game
+This mod adds 2 cursed and useless enchantments in your game.

 ## Goofy